nahhididwin/inputnothing/README.md

 u can call me "Hưng" or "Hung".

-**bio :** To cam thay minh chong chap giua viec "BAN" va "ENJOY" :D :3.
-Lycoris Recoil, Chisato, and Takina are the most amazing things I think I've ever seen :D
+**bio :** Lycoris Recoil, Chisato, and Takina are the most amazing things I think I've ever seen :D

-**bio 2 :** dm viet paper deo j kho vay,  TAO CHIU :sob: :rage:

 **Date of birth: 20/06 (DD/MM)**